Bath and North East Somerset Libraries

 They are in a large cloth bag containing a popular children’s book with interactive storytelling aids (puppets, soft toys etc.) and games.
 They can be used with one child or with a small group.

-Story Sacks can be borrowed FREE by members of Bath & North East Somerset Library Service that are also:
+Story Sacks can be borrowed for FREE by members of Bath & North East Somerset Library Service.

 Where can I borrow a Story Sack?